-These cards may be played whenever it is legal to play a Class or Race, as long as you have an appropriate card (Class for Super Munchkin, Race for Half-Breed) to attach it to.
-You cannot have more than one of the same Class or Race card in play at once.
+This card may be played whenever it is legal to play a Class, as long as you have a Class card to attach it to.
+You cannot have more than one of the same Class card in play at once.

-If you play Super Munchkin with a single Class, you get all the advantages of being that Class (the ability to equip Class-only Items, and monsters with penalties against that Class suffer those penalties) but none of the disadvantages (you may equip Items forbidden to that Class, and monsters do not get bonuses because of your Class).
+If you play Super Munchkin with a single Class, you get all the advantages of being that Class (the ability to equip Classonly Items, and monsters with penalties against that Class suffer those penalties) but none of the disadvantages (you may equip Items forbidden to that Class, and monsters do not get bonuses because of your Class).
 If the Class has an ability that has a cost, however, you must still pay it - you aren't that Super!